Eight Forest Lane

 • Juice an orange so that you have about ¼ cup of fresh juice and set aside.
 This is for both the cake and the glaze.

-• In a large bowl, add dairy-free spread* and sugar and cream together using a handheld electric beater.
+• In a large bowl, add dairy-free butter and sugar and cream together using a handheld electric beater.
 Add in eggs and vanilla and beat until light and creamy.
 Add 2 tablespoons of orange juice and the orange zest and mix until just combined in the batter.

 • Sift directly into the bowl, plain flour, baking powder and salt and slowly start to beat it in to the batter.
 Add in milk bit by bit as you are combining the dry ingredients until all milk is used and batter is light and creamy.

 • Pour into your prepared loaf pan and bake in the preheated oven for 35-45 minutes, or until the top is golden and springs back when lightly touched.
 It is perfectly normal for the top to have a beautiful crack down the middle when the cake is done.
 Allow to cool in the pan for at least 10-15 minutes before turning onto a wire rack to cool completely.
-If you are having trouble removing it from the pan, lightly run a butter knife around the edges to loosen it.

 Notes